 Today, Castle Rock Bridge offers the standard amenities of tournament bridge: pre-duplicated boards, hand records for all matchpoint pair games, and wireless electronic scoring.

-Open Pairs Games
+Open Pairs Games:

-Every Monday and Wednesday Afternoon at 1:00 pm
+Monday afternoon 1:00 pm

 All sessions are ACBL Sanctioned